 “It feels like we’re in episode of ‘Black Mirror” - TimeOut

 SOMNAI is a one-of-a-kind production, combining cutting-edge immersive tech and theatre experience into a totally unique show.
 SOMNAI positions itself as a sleep clinic where patients book an appointment to master the skill of lucing dreaming and become a better version of themselves.
-Experience will last for 90 minute through which guests experience different parts of the “dream”, which includes multiple multisensory VR’s, projection mapping, mind blowing set and thrilling acting.
-Patients will also have to make decisions that will dictate their path through the experience, but all ending in the projection mapped bar with the bespoke AR cocktails.
+Experience lasts for 70 minutes through which guests experience different parts of the “dream”, which includes multiple multisensory VR’s, projection mapping, mind blowing set, and thrilling acting.
+In the middle of the experience patients have to make decision that will dictate their path through the experience, but all ending in the projection mapped bar with the bespoke AR cocktails.

 The Fantasy VR is a full body-track, multi-sensory experience where 6 patients put on VR backpacks and delve in multiple fantasy scenes built by Christopher Fantauso in 12x8 meter room.
 The experience is networked allowing guests to interact with each other and the world.
 We used multiple (38+) OptiTrack cameras and OptiTrack HMD trackers provided by Target3D.
 For user interactions we used Leap Motion attached in front of each headset.
 The avatars are driven by FinalIK working in conjunction with Leap Motion and the OptiTrack tracking data.
 Grigor Todorov developed a bespoke networking system for 6 backpacks using UNET.
 The backpacks are running a Client application that automatically discovers and connects to a server.
 The server is running on the same machine that's connected to the motion capture switch and runs the OptiTrack software.